CO2 is plant food

 Increasing CO2 levels would only be beneficial inside of highly controlled, enclosed spaces like greenhouses.

-Last updated on 3 July 2014 by doug_bostrom.
+Last updated on 8 July 2015 by MichaelK.
 View Archives